chmduquesne/sharebox-fs/README.md

   should be shown as a hidden file.
 Removing this file should resolve the conflict in favor of the local version.
 Moving this file as the new version should resolve the conflict in favor of the remote version.
-  True merges should be avoided.
+  True merges should be avoided as they could be both confusing and difficult to handle.
 - *Versioning*: It should be able to automatically keep several versions of document.
 - *Efficient storage*: Versioning must not induce a forever growing size.